0c0w3/troubleshooter/README.md

 domains, put them in a space-delimited string.

 Firefox 10 is the oldest supported Firefox.
 Some troubleshooting data is unavailable on versions older than 18.
+When particular data is unavailable, the value of the relevant property in the JSON-encoded object will likely be an error message.

 Technical Notes